jchenhkg/jchenhkg.github.io/projects/NIR2RGB_VCIP_Challenge/readme.md

 ```

 ### 1. Pixel-aligned NIR RGB Image Pairs
 The subfolders **NIR** and **RGB-Registered** contain pixel-aligned (registered) NIR-RGB image pairs.
 The source of the images is [1].
 Following its categorization, the challenge dataset contains NIR and RGB images under the scene categories of _countryside_, _forest_, _field_ and _mountain_.
 We have manually excluded ones that contain over-exposed and temporally inconsistent contents.
+Some histogram equalization and tone mapping operations are also implemented on some image pairs.
 The images are cropped and resized into patches of 256\*256 pixels.
 There are **380** image pairs in these two subfolders.

 Images from the **NIR** folder are named as "_scene-category_nnnn_nir.png_"; images from the **RGB-Registered** folder are named as "_scene-category_nnnn_rgb_reg.png_".
 Here "_scene-category_" indicates the scene category and "_nnnn_" indicates image serial number.
 Identical leading names "_scene-category_nnnn_" indicate these images are pixel-aligned NIR-RGB image pairs.